michelled/weavly.org/src/robot-activities/tracing-shapes-with-dash.md

 ## Skill Development

 * Analytical/Reasoning
-* Spatial
+* Directional
 * Mathematical
 * Sequencing
-* Directions
+* Spatial

 ## Level Up

-Complete this activity again with a new shape or pattern
+Complete this activity again with a new shape or pattern.